shivashant25/Nerdio-Lab/Hands-on lab/03-create-users-and-groups.md

    ![](media/3s11.png)

 ## Exercise 2: Assign new users to security group

+In this exercise, you'll be assigning the new users that you recently created to a security group in your NMM Account.

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.